Coombe Junction Halt railway station: Location

 There is just a single platform, on the right of arriving trains, which can be accessed from the road at Lamellion, at the north end, or from a footpath running alongside the track from the level crossing to Coombe House, to the south.

 Passenger trains have to reverse at Coombe Junction, but most do so without entering the station.
 The line continuing beyond the platform is no longer used, but runs to the now disused cement terminal at Moorswater, which lies just beyond the Moorswater Viaduct, carrying the Cornish Main Line across the valley.

 Facilities

 Due to the rural location and limited service, the station has relatively few passenger facilities: only a basic shelter and a help point.
 It used to have a payphone inside the shelter, but this has since been removed due to damage.

 Services

 Coombe is served by just two trains a day in each direction Monday-Saturday.
 There is no Sunday service.
-The station used to get a more regular service in the 1960s.
+The station used to receive a more regular service in the 1960s.
+100% of trains from Coombe Junction Halt in 2024 arrived on time, one of five stations with this record.